surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 ## Functionalities

-- Jobs can be set to run in time interval such as by minute,hour,month,year or any of these combinations.
+- Jobs can be set to run in time interval such as by minute,hour,month, year or any of these combinations.

 - You can run jobs as many times as desired.